 – Most Interesting Situations You Got Into While Running a Business in Thailand?

 There were interesting situations that happened every day whilst running a business in South East Asia, this is why it was so fun and addictive, and at times frustrating!

 Imagine your business colleague praying to Buddha to get more advertising sales, imagine going to see the government in Vietnam to speak to them about distributing an English travel magazine in a communist country, imagine doing business deals on dive boats, in meditation centers, down dirt tracks and in beach bars.

 No day was ever the same!
 And for more in depth stories, you’ll have to read the book! ;-)

 – You as a Traveling Entrepreneur Must Have Met a Lot of People, Who Are Traveling a Lot.
 What Most of Them Do For Living?

 There are lots of opportunities to work abroad (I mentioned many above), but I think that the most popular way to earn money whilst travelling is to teach English.
 There is a lot of demand for learning English in South East Asia.
 The wages are high compared to the cost of living and jobs can offer a lot of free time so people can travel or pursue other hobbies and interests.

 There is also a huge rise in the number of digital nomads, people working on their own business from their laptops from anywhere.
 As WIFI is now available in even some of the most remote places, I think the number of people taking their careers to the road will only increase.
 It’s good to stay in one place for a while, but to have the flexibility to jet off whenever you want and not worry about asking your boss for ‘holidays’ is a wonderful feeling.

 Did you enjoy reading the interview?
-Then read Nikki’s book about her journey from wide-eyed traveller to worldwide entrepreneur.
+Then read Nikki’s book about her journey from a wide-eyed traveler to worldwide entrepreneur (see it on Amazon).
 I’m sure you will love it!